Cycling74/min-api/doc/GuideToThreading.md

 1. The `timer` class.
 You can trigger a timer from any thread and it will run on the **scheduler** thread.
 Use a delay time of zero to trigger the timer to run immediately.
 It is safe to call outlets, post to the console, etc. from a timer.
 Please be a good citizen and don't bog down the scheduler with lengthy or indeterminant operations however.
 2. The `queue` class.
 You can trigger a queue operation from any thread and it will run on the **main** thread as soon as possible.
 3. The timer and queue will trigger an event (your function) to be called on a different thread.
 If you need data to be passed to the new thread as well then you can use a `fifo`.
 The FIFO is a "first-in, first-out" storage container for data of any type.
-In can be written to from one thread and read from another.
+You write into it from one thread and read from another.
 The fifo in Min is a lock-free implementation that is safe for use in the audio thread (or any other thread).

 ### An Example, Step-by-Step